Centrica launches new Innovations venture

 - Centrica plc is an international energy and services company.
 Everything we do is focused on satisfying the changing needs of our customers.

-- We supply energy and energy-related services to around 28 million customer accounts in the UK, Ireland and North America, through strong brands such as British Gas, Direct Energy and Bord Gáis Energy supported by around 12,000 engineers and technicians.
+- We supply energy and energy-related services to around 28 million customer accounts in the UK, Ireland and North America, through strong brands such as British Gas and Bord Gáis Energy supported by around 12,000 engineers and technicians.

 - We are also developing new and innovative products and services for customers globally.
 Our Connected Home business has developed products such as the Hive smart thermostat and through our Distributed Energy & Power business we offer integrated energy solutions for commercial and industrial customers, including flexible generation, energy management systems, and battery storage.